szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 $options['retry_count'] ??= 3;
 ```

 This isn't just shorter—it's clearer.
 Anyone reading this code immediately understands you're setting default values.
 No more explaining why you need three lines to check if a variable exists.
+Three lines to say 'default to 30'?
+Hard pass.

 ### Arrow Functions: Cleaner Hooks and Filters